tournament-js/tournament/README.md

 Matches in a group stage allow individual match draws.
 If this is unsuited to your game/application, check for it.

 ### NB: FFA Tournaments
 Matches in FFA tournaments only ensures it can discriminate between the last advancer and the first non-advancers.
-If these two scores are identical, the ambiguity is disallowed and `.score()` will return false.
+If these two scores are identical, the ambiguity is disallowed and `.score()` will return false (equivalently `unscorable()` will tell you this).

 ### NB: Duel Tournaments
 Duel tournaments does not allow ties at any stage.
-It's meant to eliminate all but one, so do a best of 3 or overtime etc in the case of draws.
+It's meant to eliminate all but one, so you have to do your own best of 3 / overtime methods etc to determine winners in case of draws.

 ### NB: Knockouts
 KnockOuts allow for ties everywhere except between the first knocked out player and the last advancing player.
-In the final, ties are fully allowed.
+In the final, ties are fully allowed, so multiple players can share the first place.
+Check for this if it's unsuited to your game/application.

 ## Ensuring Scorability & Consistency
 The `.score(id, scores)` method, whilst simple, has a couple of problems when used with the default behaviour: